Main Navigation

 International students must meet additional federal requirements and program approvals.
 Inquire with the International Students program for more details and assistance.

-No, once the course has begun, you are unable to make any changes to your WEE credits.
+No, you are unable to make any changes to your WEE credits.

 It is strongly recommended that students enroll in the number of units of credit that will be positively achievable.
-If a situation arises where you feel you will not meet WEE committed hours, contact your WEE instructor immediately.
+If you are unable to meet the required WEE hours to successfully complete the course, contact your WEE instructor immediately.

 Contact your WEE instructor immediately.
-The instructor will collaborate with you to find solutions.
 If you decide to drop the course, it is your responsibility to initiate and complete the withdrawal procedure.

-Hands-on training and mentoring for potential quality employees.
+Quality Hands-on training and mentoring for future employees.

 Employer Benefits Include: